Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools: Study Methodology

-The \textit{goal} of our study is to investigate how developers use prompt engineering and GenAI tools for development tasks and what challenges they face during this use.
-The \textit{context} consists of software developers with experience using GenAI tools for SE.
+The \textit{goal} of our study is to investigate how software practitioners use prompt engineering and GenAI tools for development tasks and what challenges they face during this use.
+The \textit{context} consists of software practitioners with experience using GenAI tools for SE.

-Our study addresses the following research questions (RQs): \begin{enumerate}[label=\textbf{\labelitemi \space RQ$_\arabic*$:}, ref=\textbf{RQ$_\arabic*$}, wide, labelindent=5pt, leftmargin=5pt] \item How do software developers integrate GenAI tools into their development workflows? \item What prompting techniques and conversation strategies do developers use when interacting with GenAI? \item How reliable do developers perceive GenAI to be for various SE tasks and what are common issues they encounter? \end{enumerate}
+Our study addresses the following research questions (RQs): \begin{enumerate}[label=\textbf{\labelitemi \space RQ$_\arabic*$:}, ref=\textbf{RQ$_\arabic*$}, wide, labelindent=5pt, leftmargin=5pt] \item How do software practitioners integrate GenAI tools into their development workflows? \item What prompting techniques and conversation strategies do practitioners use when interacting with GenAI tools? \item How reliable do practitioners perceive GenAI to be for various SE tasks and what are common issues they encounter? \end{enumerate}

-Below, we detail our methodology (\Cref{fig:methods}), which aligns with our prior studies~\cite{stalnaker2024boms,stalnaker2024developer,wintersgill2024law,zappin2025challenges} and was approved by our institution's ethics review board, including the questionnaire, participant identification procedure, and data collection/distribution.
+Next, we detail our methodology (\Cref{fig:methods}), which aligns with our previous studies~\cite{stalnaker2024boms,stalnaker2024developer,wintersgill2024law,zappin2025challenges} and was approved by our institution's ethics review board, including questionnaire, participant identification procedure, and data collection/distribution.